weierpeng/PAT/README.md

 For the problems themselves,

-please visit http://www.patest.cn/p/index#test or http://www.nowcoder.com/pat for more;
+please visit `http://www.patest.cn/p/index#test` or `http://www.nowcoder.com/pat` for more infomation;